joansenent/week-01-coursework/README.md

 # push changes to GitHub
 git push origin master
 ```
+This will push to your copy of the repo on GitHub.

 Try to push your changes every 10 minutes or as soon as you achieve a small task
 That way you will have a way of getting back to sanity if things go wrong.